 There is no better way for showing your leads that you mean business than hosting a good, informative webinar on a relevant topic.
-Here are our 10 quick tips for success.
+Here’s our 10 quick tips for success.

 Whilst revenues may have dropped for many companies throughout Covid-19, marketing budgets as a percentage of revenues are at an all-time high of 12.6%.
 This is a strong indication that during this pandemic companies are turning to their marketing teams with the mission of retaining customers and maintaining brand awareness.

 Of course savvy marketers have always been like Ninja’s.
 Agile enough to pivot when they come face-to-face with enemies.
 And in a world of social distancing it is little surprise the swing to virtual events has been their best tactic.

 Webinars are a great way to create high-quality, interactive content.
 From generating leads to on-boarding, webinars give marketers the power to have real two-way conversations with their audience.
 In fact the technology sector is the highest producing industry for webinars so we may be telling you something you already know.

 However remember there is many ingredients to hosting a truly successful webinar including personalisation, interaction and post event follow up.

 If you’re planning a series of webinars here are 10 quick tips you should know.